-- 1. You are expected to spend two hours per subject in Independent Study in addition to your lessons. - 2.
+- 1. You are expected to spend two hours per subject per week in Independent Study, in addition to your lessons. - 2.
 You should use this time to stay organised, to extend your reading and to meet deadlines set. - 3.
 Study periods are compulsory.
-Students must sign into Wortley Resources. - 4.
+Students must sign into Wortley Resource Centre. - 4.
 Students may not leave school during the day without LOA (except lunchtimes if they intend to return).